hyrmn/nlc/README.md

 This is a small command-line utility to count lines in text.
 That's it.
 That's all it does.
 Technically, it doesn't even care if it's text.

-This is the .NET Core version of my [Golang-based line counter](https://github.com/hyrmn/lc).
+This is the .NET 6.0 version of my [Golang-based line counter](https://github.com/hyrmn/lc).
+If you're interested in a faster, but also harder to read, .NET version, then check out [my version that leverages intrinsics](https://github.com/hyrmn/fnlc)

 There are some counting assumptions that I made.
 I had originally chosen to have this match my editor's line count.
 That is, if Visual Studio Code shows `x` lines then my logic would also show `x` lines.
 However, I've chosen to follow the behavior of `wc -l`.
 I count carriage returns (`\n`).
 If a file does not end with a carriage return then the last line will not be counted.